-B. Responsibilities of Hearing Panel & Parties The Hearing Panel is required to objectively evaluate all relevant evidence both inculpatory and exculpatory, and to independently reach a determination regarding responsibility.
+B. Responsibilities of Hearing Panel & Parties The Hearing Panel is required to objectively evaluate all relevant evidence both inculpatory and exculpatory, and to reach determination independently а responsibility.
 The University may provide an attorney from its Office of General Counsel, or outside counsel, to advise the Hearing Panel.